-Since its beginnings at a quasi-Arcadia address in 2001, Postino has expanded to half a dozen locations either already in operation or opening soon around the metropolitan area, as well as its first restaurant outside Arizona — in Denver.
+Since its beginnings at a quasi-Arcadia address in 2001, Postino has expanded to half a dozen locations situated throughout the Phoenix Metropolitan Area, as well as its first restaurant outside Arizona — in Denver.
 In terms of access by multiple modes of transport, the two sites to keep in mind are Postino Central, located three blocks north of the Central / Camelback light rail station in Uptown Phoenix, and Postino Annex, located a block-and-a-half south of the Veterans Way / College Avenue light rail station at the Tempe Transportation Center.

 With the sole exception of Kierland in northeast Phoenix,, Postino restaurants have opened in updated vintage buildings, and the Central and Annex locations each fit that pattern in distinctive ways appropriate to their sites.
 Postino Central occupies the former home of an insurance agency and, more recently, Katz’ Deli.
 Postino Annex is built at the site of the former Art Annex building of Arizona State University (ASU).
 The redevelopment of that structure is part of a broader effort to activate College Avenue as a gateway to the campus via the eastern edge of Downtown Tempe.